 Our research focus:

 - To reduce harms associated with commercial and non-commercial forms of gambling in the Northern Territory (NT).
 We focus on policy relevant research across primary, secondary and tertiary prevention and treatments.
-Project are spread across a broad range of areas including gambling in Indigenous communities, screening for gambling problems in NGO and service providers, monitoring EGM revenues in Northern Territory venues, and providing reliable estimates of gambling participation and problem gambling through population level surveys.
+Project are spread across a broad range of areas including gambling in Indigenous communities, screening for gambling problems in Non Government Organisations (NGOs) and service providers, monitoring Electronic Gambling Machine revenues in Northern Territory venues, and providing reliable estimates of gambling participation and problem gambling through population level surveys.

 Our research impact: